-Fig. 8 shows the result of polling by the prototype SNMP manager from the prototype MobileIPv6/NEMO-MIB module implemented in SNMP agents running on HA and MR. Fig. 8-(a) shows mip6BindingCacheTable (binding cache table) from the HA.
-Fig. 8-(b) reveals mip6MnBLTable (binding update list table) collected from the MR that corresponds to (a).
+Fig.8 shows the result of polling by the prototype SNMP manager from the prototype MobileIPv6/NEMO-MIB module implemented in SNMP agents running on HA and MR when MR stays in Room-2.
+Fig.8-(a) shows mip6BindingCacheTable (ensure consistency binding cache table) from the HA.
+Fig.8-(b) reveals mip6MnBLTable (binding update list table) collected from the MR that corresponds to (a).